Register

 Creating Walls

-To create a new wall, select a wall type from the Wall Controls palette, then left click and drag from the point where you want the wall to start to the point where you want to wall segment to end.
+To create a new wall, select a wall type from the Wall Controls palette, then left click and drag from the point where you want the wall segment to start to the point where you want to wall to end.

 Chaining Walls